Privacy Statement

 ACLU collects your personal information to further our mission through our advocacy and organizing, litigation, and fundraising programs.
 When we process, use, or share that information, we apply appropriate confidentiality and security requirements (see: How We Protect Your Information and With Whom and How We Share Your Information).
 In addition, we aim to use only the information that is specific and necessary for the processing purpose (see: Our Data Privacy Principles).

-• Advocacy and Organizing.
+- Advocacy and Organizing.
 ACLU works to advance our advocacy and organizing capacity to further our mission.
-To do this, ACLU uses the personal information you provide to us when you take action in order for us to share your stories and testimonials, deliver your petitions and action messages, and host events.
+To do this, ACLU uses the personal information you provide to us when you take action to share your stories and testimonials, to deliver your petitions and action messages, and to host events.
 We may also use your personal information to mobilize volunteers and activists in support of our work.

-• Legal Services.
-ACLUF works to win court battles and Supreme Court cases core to our issue areas, and to provide other critical legal services regarding important civil liberties and rights to ACLUF clients.
-To do this, ACLU uses sources that may include your personal information in order to research violations of civil liberties, evaluate requests for legal representation, solicit potential clients, litigate court cases, and effectively represent ACLUF clients.
+- Legal Services.
+ACLUF works to win court battles and Supreme Court cases core to our issue areas, and to provide other critical legal services regarding important civil liberties and rights to ACLUF To do this, ACLU uses sources that may include your personal information to research violations of civil liberties, evaluate requests for legal representation, solicit potential clients, litigate court cases, and effectively represent ACLUF clients.

 Processing Activities and Uses

-There is not a “one-size fits all” approach to how we process and use personal information at ACLU.
+There is not a “one-size fits all” approach to how the ACLU processes and uses personal information.
 ACLU strives for transparency about what personal information we collect and how we use it.
-This chart details further our personal information processing activities, alongside their purposes, categories of personal information we process (see Personal Information We Collect for more information), and the categories of parties with whom we may share your information (see With Whom and How We Share Your Information for more information).
+This chart details further our personal information processing activities and their purposes, the categories of personal information we process (see Personal Information We Collect for more information), and the categories of parties with whom we may share your information (see With Whom and How We Share Your Information for more information).

 Processing Activity and Use